shuckster/statebot-mithril-hooks/README.md

     )
   )

-  // You can achieve the same with use useEffect: useEffect(() => {
+  // You can achieve the same with useEffect, and you
+  // get more control over the dependencies, too: useEffect(() => {
     const cleanupFn = bot.onExited('loading', () =>
       setTimeout(